colabottles/toddl/posts/an-event-apart-boston-2019.md

 The technical aspects are a lot to go into here, but I would suggest following Sara for any and all information she shares regarding SVG's.
 I was blown away and left wanting more!
 Even the parts that were above my comprehension, I just wanted to hear and learn more!
 [Be sure to read up on her site for a lot of great articles and information](https://www.sarasoueidan.com/).

-Sarah Parmenter followed the lunch break with her talk on Designing for Personalities.
+Sarah Parmenter followed the lunch break with her talk on &ldquo;Designing for Personalities&rdquo;.
 Every year Sarah had been at AEA Boston, I had missed her talks due to life happening.
 This year, I was so very grateful and fortunate to finally hear and see her speak and it was fantastic.
 A word (along with phenomenal) which I will probably use **a lot**.
 It made me think of how my work can adjust our app and website to meet the needs and wishes of our customers.

 Sarah's examples, especally the Bloom &amp; Wild example were perfect examples of customers to opt-out of newsletters and emails, Sarah's feedback was the catalyst for change when it came to opting out of emails on Mother's Day when someone had suffered a loss or tragedy.
 This talk brought me back to Eric's talk (and his book with Sara Wachter-Boettcher &ldquo;_Designing for Real Life_&rdquo;) on Design for Real Life.
 This was widely acclaimed on social media and even in the British press.